Correctional Health

 Addiction Treatment and Recovery

 This division is for counselors who have interest in treating clients with addiction and substance abuse issues.
-The goal of this division is to suggest future strategies to deal with the most recent innovations, trends, and concerns, practical challenges encountered, and the solutions adopted in the field of addiction treatment and therapy in regards to the Black community.
+The goal of this division is to suggest future strategies to deal with the most recent innovations, trends, and concerns; practical challenges encountered; and the solutions adopted in the field of addiction treatment and therapy in regard to the Black community.

 College & Career Counseling